-A lot of people who use cannabis medicinally are doing so with the goal of cutting back on or eliminating their use of more traditional pharmaceuticals, but as much as it is an incredible plant, cannabis just can’t treat or cure everything – sometimes another medicine is required.
+A lot of people who use cannabis medicinally are doing so with the goal of cutting back on or eliminating their use of more traditional pharmaceuticals, but as much as it is an incredible plant, cannabis just can’t treat everything – sometimes another medicine is required.

 So, the question is: is it safe to combine cannabis with your prescription or non-prescription medications?

 Cannabis combinations can cause a variety of effects depending on the type of medication:

 - Extra sedation.
 Some cannabis strains make you relaxed and sleepy and depending on which OTC you add to the mix, you can find yourself hyper-tranquilized.
 Obviously, sleep meds are one drug that could have this effect, but don’t forget about antihistamines (particularly the ones not marked “non-drowsy”), too.
 Avoid these combinations: too much sedation can slow the heart and respiratory rates with dangerous results.
 Alternatively, they can result in tachycardia or an extremely high heart rate.

 - Cannabis can increase your blood pressure – especially strains with energizing effects (sativas).
 If you’re taking medication for a cardiovascular condition or symptom, you’ll want to avoid cannabis – it can cause tachycardia very quickly.

 - Some people with mental health conditions find that cannabis can help with certain symptoms.
 However, people taking medicine for anxiety or OCD could experience increased drowsiness when adding cannabis, while other medicines can cause the opposite effect.